To Trust God and Repent | Week Two

 An Advent Journey with St. Elizabeth Ann Seton | A Five-Part Series

 Before Jesus began his public ministry, Saint John the Baptist began his.
-From the wilderness, he proclaimed “a baptism of repentance for the forgiveness of sins” (Mk 1:4).
-During the second week of Advent, the Church, in her readings, repeats that cry.
+The prophet went throughout the whole region of the Jordan, proclaiming a baptism of repentance for the forgiveness of sins (Lk 3:1-6).
+During the second week of Advent, the Church, in her Gospel readings, echoes his call.
 The birth of the Savior draws near, and we are called to repent—to turn away from sin and towards God.

 The repentance of Advent, however, isn’t the repentance of Lent.
 During this season, the Church doesn’t call us to fast and don ashes.
 Instead, in the spirit of the holy babe, born in Bethlehem, she calls us to practice the trusting repentance of a child.
 She invites us to humbly and simply throw ourselves into the arms of our Father, confident in His love and forgiveness.